 Long-term Care Quality

-The next category we analyzed was long-term care.
-This facility also was given an A+ long-term care grade, making it one of the few facilities to be awarded multiple A+ category scores.
-Long-term care grades of this caliber generally require both around the clock care from nurses and aids, as well as quality routine healthcare services.
-In addition to looking at the volume of care provided by nurses aids and other staff, we also looked at the number of residents vaccinated for pneumonia.
-This nursing home administered the vaccine to 96.94656 percent of its patients.
-Vaccines are vital to keeping patients healthy.
-Lastly, this facility was able to limit hospitalizations.
-Indeed, it had less than one hospitalization per one thousand long-term resident days, which is a remarkably low figure.
+This nursing home also received a first-rate long-term care grade.
+In fact, this turned out to be this nursing home's second strongest category grade.
+In that category, this facility received a score of A. Long-term care grades of this caliber generally require both 24/7 care from nurses and aids, as well as quality routine medical care.
+Once we assessed the volume of care provided by nurses aids and other staff, we turned to the facility's vaccination records.
+This nursing home vaccinated 100 percent of its patients against pneumonia, which is much higher than the average nursing home.
+Finally, this place was able to limit hospitalizations.
+Indeed, it had only 0.01 hospitalizations per one thousand long-term resident days, which is a remarkably low number.

 Short-term Care Quality

-In our last area, we awarded this facility an A+ for its short-term care rating.
-This rounded out an elite profile.
-In determining our short-term care scores, we analyze a nursing home's levels of skilled nursing services, which includes registered nurses, physical therapists occupational therapists and other highly skilled individuals.
-This score is often a useful assessment of a nursing home's rehabilitation.
-Fortunately, it appear that this nursing home has registered nurses on staff.
-Not every nursing home employs these skilled professionals.
-However, based on the information this nursing home provided, they do not appear to employ physical therapists.
-Finally, we considered the percentage of patients that returned home from this nursing home.
-We found that 0 percent of this nursing home's patients returned home.
+In our last category, we awarded this facility a grade of A+ for its short-term care score.
+This rounded out a very strong report card.
+With our short-term care assessment, we try to create a meaningful barometer for rehabilitation services.
+In doing so, we look at the facility's offerings of skilled nursing services, including both registered nurses and physical therapy, as well as respiratory therapy.
+Fortunately, it appear that this facility has registered nurses on staff.
+Not every facility employs these skilled professionals.
+On the other hand, based on the information this nursing home provided, they do not appear to employ physical therapists.
+The last datapoint we considered in this area is the percentage of residents that who were able to eventually return home from the facility.
+We found that 0 percent of this nursing home's patients returned home as opposed to remaining at the facility on a permanent basis.

 Rating Over Time